 Poison Ivy And Its Relatives

 In the Northern Hemisphere, warm weather is upon us and school is done for the summer.
 As such, we can expect a lot more time in the outdoors for the average family.
-Although this is ordinarily a healthy pursuit, there are circumstances where you will find that some things out there that present hazards that are difficult to avoid.
+Although this is ordinarily a healthy pursuit, there are circumstances where you will find that some things out there that present hazards that are difficult to avoid, such as contact with poisonous plants.

 Unless you live in Alaska or Hawaii, a mountaintop, or the middle of the desert, the outdoors will have a population of poison ivy, poison oak, and/or poison sumac.
 Once exposed to one or the other, 85% of the population will develop antibodies against it that will generate an itchy rash of varying degrees of severity.
 Winter does not eliminate the possibility of a reaction, as you can react against even the dormant vines or shrubs.